itssamuelrowe/zen-website/content/docs/introduction-to-zen.md

 #### Zen is Purely Object Oriented

-Zen is a purely object-oriented programming language, which means your programs are built with *objects*.
+Zen is a purely object-oriented programming language, which means your programs are built with objects.
 Objects are programming entities that represent real-world objects.

 #### Zen Includes Automatic Memory Management